 The European Platform for Investing in Children (EPIC) wants to provide information about all policies that can help strengthen the capacities of children and their families to face the unprecedented challenges that exist in the current economic climate in Europe.

-In late February 2013 the European Commission (EC) adopted the Recommendation “Investing in Children- breaking the cycle of disadvantage” as part of the Social Investment Package which proposes a long-term social strategy to help overcome the current crisis and to strengthen the capacity of individuals.
+In February 2013, the European Commission (EC) adopted the Recommendation “Investing in Children—breaking the cycle of disadvantage” as part of the Social Investment Package, which proposed a long-term social strategy to support children and to help mitigate the effects of the current economic crisis.

 The Recommendation provides guidance for European Union (EU) Member States on how to tackle child poverty and social exclusion through measures such as family support and benefits, quality childcare and early-childhood education.
-Approaches of social investment in individual capacities are particularly beneficial for children from a disadvantaged background providing high social returns.
+Social investment in individual capacities during the early years is particularly beneficial for children from a disadvantaged background and can provide large social returns.
 They are also a crucial factor in breaking cycles of intergenerational transmission of poverty.